SimsarSE/simsarSE.github.io/README.md

 	2. If validation successful go to step 5, else go to step step 4
 5. The sale advertisement seem on the profile
 6. If the user want edit the product profile click the **edit** button, and go to step 3

+### Use Case Of Buy Product

+1. User login the account
+2. User can search product with filter
+    1. User sort the products (price, kind, date etc.)
+    2. User comparate any product each other and choose whatever user wants
+3. User comminicate the seller
+4. If user and seller executive trade agreement, user click **contract** button and send feedback the system
+    1. If user and seller do not deal each other, user go to step 2
+5. System delete the product info